TheDarkerPath/dnd-fatal-outcome-odds/README.md

   crit (ie. >= d20_crit_cutoff) AND the player rolls a fatal outcome on the d100 (ie. >= d100_fatal_crit_cutoff)

+Starting parameters can be varied as follows:
+- cutoffs for crits and fumbles on the d20 (must be between 1 and 20)
+- fatal outcome cutoffs on the d100 (can be > 100 which means no fatal outcomes for that type of roll)
+- the number of players
+- the number of turns per run (a turn represents the DM and all players attacking once)
+- the number of runs (number of iterations of the simulation)
+- whether to display every roll or only show a summary for each run
+- whether to display predicted vs observed Poisson statistics for probability of given number of fatal outcomes per run

+NOTE: If options are set to plot both graphs (cumulative fatal outcomes per run AND Poisson statistics), the first plot must be closed to display the second plot.

 The interesting and counterintuitive aspect of the results from this simulation is that, depending on starting parameters, unlikely events (ie. fatal outcomes) start to creep into simulated dice rolls earlier and more regularly than our intuition might